cmuramoto/native-image-maven-plugin/README.md

 ### Alternative Entrypoint

-If one wishes to use a docker image which packs graal but does not use native-image as entrypoint, then this can be configured as
+If one wishes to use a docker image that packs graalvm but does not use native-image as entrypoint, then this can be configured as

 ```
     <configuration>